 Select the guest domain in the Assets section.

 Select the networks to which you want to connect the guest and select the following details for each network connection:

-The selected network is not VLAN tagged.
+The selected network is not configure with a VLAN ID.
 Therefore, the Mode automatically displays as No VLAN.

 Do not select SR-IOV option for this network connection.